Partial fraction expansions and zeros of Hankel transforms: Introduction

-and investigate its zeros in application of our results.
-In particular, we aim to identify the exact sets or patterns of parameters for which $\Phi(z)$ belongs to the Laguerre-P\'olya class, which has been a long-standing open problem in the theory of entire functions.
-As it turns out, our $a$-dependent $(b, c)$-regions in the first quadrant cover considerable portions of the necessity region and consist of line segments, infinite half-rays, lattice points and rectangles.
+The problem of identifying the exact set of positive parameters for which $\Phi(z)$ belongs to the Laguerre-P\'olya class is a long-standing open problem in the theory of entire functions (see \cite{CCs}, \cite{Hi}, \cite{So}).

+To describe briefly, we shall assign to each fixed $\,a>0\,$ an unbounded hyperbolic region $\mathcal{P}_a\subset\R_+^2\,$ having the property that $\Phi(z)$ has only complex zeros for each $\,(b, c)\in\mathcal{P}_a.$ In the complement of $\mathcal{P}_a,$ we apply our results on Hankel transforms to specify the range of $(b, c)$ for which $\Phi(z)$ belongs to the Laguerre-P\'olya class (see Figure \ref{Fig2} in a particular case).
+Although there still remains a large part of the complement of $\mathcal{P}_a$ left undetermined, our result provides a considerable improvement of the known parameter patterns for the Laguerre-P\'olya class available in the literature.